romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-What is a QL pack in the context of CodeQL analysis?
+Q: What is a QL pack in the context of CodeQL analysis?
 <details><summary>Show the answer</summary><p>

 - **A set of CodeQL queries, libraries, and definitions that can be used to analyze codebases in specific languages or frameworks**